Thumper (Bambi): Other films

 The young adult version of Thumper can be seen amongst the crowd of toons during the final scene of the 1988 film Who Framed Roger Rabbit.
+The title character also mentions that his Uncle Thumper has problems with his "probate", for which he "had to take these big pills, and drink lots of water" (it's unknown if both Thumpers are the same character).

-In the end of the movie The Lion King 1½, after Timon and Pumbaa complete watching the movie in a cinema, Timon's mom wants to watch it over again, and many characters from the film and from other Disney films join it, including Thumper, along with Bambi and Flower.
+Thumper is one of the several Walt Disney Animation Studios characters that appears in the 2023 short film Once Upon a Studio.

-Metaphorical usage
+Metaphorical and military usage

 Thumper is used as a metaphor for a cuddly pet when referring to women. "'Bambi" and "Thumper" are the names of two female bodyguards in the 1971 James Bond film Diamonds Are Forever.

 The name "Thumper" is given to a snake that Andy Pipkin gets Lou to buy instead of a rabbit in Little Britain.

-The name "Thumper" was used on the American B-29 Superfortress with the same rabbit shown in the film thumping on the bomb, creating the way Thumper's foot is hitting the ground like in the film.
-The thumping on the ground like Thumper does is the same way bombers used in World War II, pounding the ground with payloads of bombs.
+The name "Thumper" was used by an American B-29 Superfortress during World War II, tail code A21, serial number 42-24623.
+Assigned to the 497th Bombardment Group's 870th Squadron, the aircraft featured a painting of the cartoon rabbit on its side, with Thumper shown thumping on a bomb similar to the way his foot is hitting the ground in the film.
+The "Thumper" B-29 Superfortress flew 44 missions during the air raids on Japan, participating in the bombing of Tokyo and Nagoya.
+It survived the war.